andreabenini/andreabenini.github.io/README.md

 - [![Gitter](https://badges.gitter.im/andreabenini/community.svg)](https://gitter.im/andreabenini/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 Use my personal chat server where can leave me a public or private message

-Or you can use my public chat.
+To chat with me use this.
 You need to be logged (github, gitlab, twitter, ...) to use it
 - https://gitter.im/andreabenini/community